Oscar Wilde: Queensberry family

 In mid-1891, Lionel Johnson introduced Wilde to Lord Alfred Douglas, Johnson's friend, who was at the time an undergraduate at Oxford.
 Known to his family and friends as "Bosie", he was a handsome and spoilt young man.
 An intimate friendship sprang up between Wilde and Douglas and by 1893 Wilde was infatuated with Douglas and they consorted together regularly in a tempestuous affair.
 If Wilde was relatively indiscreet, even flamboyant, in the way he acted, Douglas was reckless in public.
 Wilde, who was earning up to £100 a week from his plays (his salary at The Woman's World had been £6), indulged Douglas's every whim: material, artistic, or sexual.

-Douglas soon initiated Wilde into the Victorian underground of gay prostitution, and Wilde was introduced to a series of young working-class male prostitutes from 1892 onwards by Alfred Taylor.
+Douglas soon initiated Wilde into the Victorian underground of male prostitution, and Wilde was introduced to a series of young working-class male prostitutes from 1892 onwards by Alfred Taylor.
 These infrequent rendezvous usually took the same form: Wilde would meet the boy, offer him gifts, dine him privately and then take him to a hotel room.
 Unlike Wilde's idealised relations with Ross, John Gray and Douglas, all of whom remained part of his aesthetic circle, these consorts were uneducated and knew nothing of literature.
 Soon his public and private lives had become sharply divided; in De Profundis he wrote to Douglas that "It was like feasting with panthers; the danger was half the excitement ...
 I did not know that when they were to strike at me it was to be at another's piping and at another's pay."

 Douglas and some Oxford friends founded a journal, The Chameleon, to which Wilde "sent a page of paradoxes originally destined for the Saturday Review".
 "Phrases and Philosophies for the Use of the Young" was to come under attack six months later at Wilde's trial, where he was forced to defend the magazine to which he had sent his work.
 In any case, it became unique: The Chameleon was not published again.